For many of us, the words calm and morning rarely cross paths.

 - Who doesn't like starting the day with a little music?
 Sing along to your favourite song as you get ready, and even dance out the negative energy.
 If you're seeking something calmer, make a playlist of soothing sounds and music to play in the morning.

 - Use any spare moments in the morning to get your body moving.
 Exercise has been proven to make us feel better and reduce stress.
-We are loving Fitness Coach Joe Wicks Daily PE Lessons which are perfect for getting the entire family involved.
+We are loving Fitness Coach Joe Wicks daily workouts which are perfect for getting the entire family involved.

 As we’ve shown, mornings don't have to be rough.
 By doing a few focused things when you wake up, you can set yourself up for a reduced stress day with a calmer frame of mind.